ahmadshuraih/LB-Tester/readme.md

 #### Attributes:

-> url: string //The base url + the requests parameters as one url<br>
+> - url: string //The base url + the requests parameters as one url<br>
-> data?: any //(optional) Data object<br>
+> - data?: any //(optional) Data object<br>
-> headers?: AxiosRequestConfig<any> //(optional) The request headers
+> - headers?: AxiosRequestConfig<any> //(optional) The request headers

 ### TestCallResponse

+Object to contain if the request succeed or failed, the response and the spent time during the requesting

 #### Attributes:

-> succeed: boolean //The result of the api call, if the call succeed or failed with error<br>
+> - succeed: boolean //The result of the api call, if the call succeed or failed with error<br>
-> response?: AxiosResponse<any, any> //The response of the api call<br>
+> - response?: AxiosResponse<any, any> //The response of the api call<br>
-> error?: any //The error description if the api call failed with error<br>
+> - error?: any //The error description if the api call failed with error<br>
-> timeSpent?: number //The time spent during this api call
+> - timeSpent?: number //The time spent during this api call

 ### TestCheckObject